VicayoMua/326_Mini_Terminal/README.md

     2. Do some research online and Switch to better design.

 - **Key Features:**
-    - The terminal simulator will support the most usual Linux commands, like ls, pwd, cd, mkdir, rename, touch, cp, edit.
-It has file managing system simulations.
+    - The terminal simulator will support the most usual Linux commands, like man, ls, pwd, cd, mkdir, rename, touch, cp, edit, and so on.
+    - The terminal simulator includes a file system simulator written in JS, so even a smart phone can perform all the commands (cross-platform).
-    - Additionally, we can set up additional buttons outside the terminal window to support log-saving, file-system-importing, and file-system-exporting.
-So, people can easily save and resume their work efficiently.
+    - Additionally, we can set up additional buttons outside the terminal window to support log-saving, terminal tab/window opening/closing, and file-system importing/exporting.
+Hence, people can easily save and resume their work.
     - We can implement customizable themes allowing users to switch between different color schemes (dark mode, light mode, etc.)
     - Store previously entered commands and allow users to cycle through them using the up/down arrow keys.